 - 1. Future Professionals may wear black or gray in any combination. - 2.
 Phase Two Future Professionals may wear black, gray, or white in any combination. - 3.
 A minimal print in clothing is acceptable if it is a black and white print. - 4.
 Clothing should be professional and clean. - 5.
-Shoes should be black, professional, practical, and comfortable. - 6.
+Shoes should be professional, practical, and comfortable.
+Shoes may be any color. - 6.
 Hair should be styled prior to arriving at the school. - 7.
 Any cosmetics should be applied prior to arriving at the school. - 8.
 The following is a list of acceptable dress: - a.
 Jeans or clothing made of jean material if they are black or gray in color. - b.
 Sleeveless tops. - c.
 Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - d.
-Stylish hats, scarves, and stylish head wraps. - e.
+Stylish hats, scarves, stylish head wraps, baseball caps, and beanies. - e.
 Shorts and/or skirts that fall below the fingertips. - 9.
-Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 10.
-Name tag as provided by the school.
-All Future Professionals are required to wear a name tag while in attendance.
+Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals.